top of page

 I want my paintings to be about colour, form, rhythm, structure, tension and balance - and that this combination should capture and hold the attention of the viewer.

-When I started making abstract paintings I soon realised that complete abstraction still needs a well-thought out structure.
-In fact just as good a structure and finely-tuned composition as figurative works, perhaps even more so as figurative works have a story to fall back on.
-The best abstract paintings hold their form, colour, materiality, rhythm and expression in an all-over harmonious structure without one cancelling out the other.
+The best abstract paintings hold their form, colour, materiality, rhythm and expression in an all-over harmonious structure, without one cancelling out the other.
 There also need to be both space and depth – optical depth, without perspective – but not too much of either of these or else the balance of the whole is disturbed.

-Then when everything comes together just so, you have the special magic of a great abstract painting.
-I would even go so far as to say that abstract painting at this level evokes some sort of metaphysical sensation in the viewer.
+Then when everything comes together, just so, you have the special magic of a great abstract painting.

 Towards Unbroken Night (2).jpg